fralau/mkdocs-macros-plugin/webdoc/docs/rendering.md

     This page may be useful for **large MkDocs projects** that have decided to:

-    - adopt Mkdocs-Macros at a latet stage of their existence;
+    - adopt Mkdocs-Macros at a later stage of their existence;
     - include a **subproject** using Mkdocs-Macros into a main project that doesn't.